GWC-DCMB/curriculum-notebooks/paper/paper.md

 For both in-person and virtual instruction, once students have completed the Fundamentals module and reach the Data Science Essentials module they begin simultaneous work on their data science projects.
-Projects are completed in a paired programming style, where partners take turns assuming the “driver” (i.e. the typer) and “navigator” (i.e. the helper) roles [@hannay_effectiveness_2009].
+Projects are completed in a pair programming style, where partners take turns assuming the “driver” (i.e. the typer) and “navigator” (i.e. the helper) roles [@hannay_effectiveness_2009].
 Switching off in this way helps both partners assume equal responsibility for